Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

 Original a copy of mkgmap default style but modified to look identical as the mapnik layer on https://www.openstreetmap.org

 # Style and typ-file Jbmhb (hide bike)
-Same as the jbm-typ file but with transparent symbols for the optional bicycle overlays which allow you to build a map with the bicycle routes but made invisble by the typ.
+Same as the jbm-typ file but with transparent symbols for the optional bicycle overlays which allow you to build a map with the bicycle routes but made invisible by the typ.

 # Typ-file for the mkgmap default style (up to version 4485)
 http://www.mkgmap.org.uk/